Financial Aid

 Appeal Process

-• Student becomes seriously ill
+- Student becomes seriously ill

-• Student’s relative dies
+- Student’s relative dies

-• Student is severely injured
+- Student is severely injured or has an extended illness

-An appeal may be approved only if
+An appeal may be approved only if:

-• Wentworth determines that the student will be able to meet SAP standards after the subsequent semester; or
+- Wentworth determines that the student will be able to meet SAP standards after the subsequent semester; or

 Appeals will be reviewed by the Financial Aid Appeals Committee for reconsideration based on extenuating circumstances presented by the student.
 Decisions by this committee are considered final.
 If the appeal is approved, the student will be placed on financial aid probation and will have one semester (or time as specified by the approved academic plan) to meet SAP requirements and remain eligible for financial aid.